 - Think broadly about the differential diagnosis

 - Address any potential emergencies or “worst case scenarios”

 - Choose the most likely answer

 Read advice to medical students studying neurology from the American Academy of Neurology.

 Student Interest Group in Neurology (SIGN)

-UConn has a chapter of SIGN which is supervised by two Neurology faculty members: your clerkship director, Dr. Marie Eugene and Dr. Matthew Tremblay.
-Even if you are not considering neurology as a career (and we know that applies to most of you), joining SIGN has numerous benefits including access to study questions that can help you prepare for the Shelf exam.
-The cost of membership ($25) is less than buying a textbook!
+UConn has a chapter of SIGN which is supervised by the clerkship director, Dr. Marie Eugene.
+Even if you are not considering neurology as a career, joining SIGN has numerous benefits!
 Learn more about SIGN.